juliogomez/docker_cheatsheet/README.md

     docker run --rm -it --link myapp:container1 <your_docker_id>/containerip /bin/bash
         ping container1 -c 2

-This link option updates /etc/hosts in the new container with an entry for the linked container IP.
-But if that container restarts then this /etc/hosts is not updated and will keep pointing to the old IP.
+This link option updates `/etc/hosts` in the new container with an entry for the linked container IP.
+But if that container restarts then this `/etc/hosts` is not updated and will keep pointing to the old IP.

     cat /etc/hosts

 ### 4.3 Linking containers with user networks

-User-defined bridges that automatically discover containers and provide DNS (not /etc/hosts at all)
+User-defined bridges that automatically discover containers and provide DNS (no `/etc/hosts` used at all)

 Create a new docker network: